AdaCore/training_material/courses/spark_essentials/070_specification_language/02-conditional_expressions.rst

 --------------

 * Usable in both *case expressions* / *case statements* and in membership tests
-* Without set notation:
+* Without set notation

   .. code:: Ada

      if X = 'A' or else X = 'B' or else X = 'C' then

-* With set notation:
+* With set notation

   .. code:: Ada